 - Dr Raghunand R. Tirumalai, Tuberculosis Researcher, CCMB, Hyderabad

 - Dr Priyamvada Chugh, Consultant, Communications team at Unitaid

 - Dr Sivranjani Santosh, pediatrician, Magna Clinics, Hyderabad

-- Dr Sweena Chaudhari, Immunologist, Center for Cellular and Molecular Biology, Hyderabad
+- Dr Sweena Chaudhari, Immunologist, Tardigrade Pvt Ltd

 - Dr Rupinder Kaur, Microbiologist, Center for DNA fingerprinting and Diagnostics, Hyderabad and DBT/Wellcome Trust India Alliance Senior Fellow

-- Dr Shahid Jameel, Virologist and CEO, Wellcome Trust/DBT India Alliance
+- Dr Shahid Jameel, Virologist, former CEO, DBT/Wellcome Trust India Alliance

 - Mr Chiru Yerra, VFX Animator, Mr Sunny Blake Ganta, Visual Effects Creative Director and Mr Maheswar Kudupudi, Animator